Jin (manga)

 Jin (JIN-仁-) is a Japanese manga series written and illustrated by Motoka Murakami, which was featured on Super Jump during its original run from 2000 to 2010.
 It was compiled into 20 tankōbon volumes by Shueisha and published between April 4, 2001, and February 4, 2011.
 The manga series has been adapted into three live-action television drama series: two in Japan in 2009 and 2011; and in South Korea in 2012.
 In 2017, Motoka Murakami self-published his manga series in English on Patreon.

 Plot

 Jin Minakata, an ordinary brain surgeon, has an accident after his operation with an unidentified patient, and realizes that he has traveled back in time and reached the end of the Edo period.
 Through an encounter with various historical characters, Jin sets up a small clinic called Jin'yudo and saves those suffering from disease and injury with his medical skills.
+Along the way, Jin becomes deeply involved in the history of Japan itself.